Corporate governance

 The Nomination Committee shall prepare and submit proposals to the AGM for the election of a Chairman of the AGM, Board members, the Chairman of the Board, Board fees and other remuneration for Board assignments, auditor fees and, where applicable, an auditor.
 The Nomination Committee shall also prepare and submit proposals to the AGM regarding principles for the composition of the Nomination Committee.

-The nomination committee for the annual general meeting 2023 consists of Fredrik Ahlqvist, chairman of the nomination committee and appointed by Micael Bile with company, Andreas Eneskjöld, appointed by Andreas Eneskjöld with company, Johannes Wingborg, appointed by Länsförsäkringar Fondförvaltning AB (publ) and Mikael Borg, chairman of the board in Genova.
-The nomination committee’s term of office will continue until a new nomination committee has been appointed.
+The nomination committee for the annual general meeting 2024 consists of Fredrik Ahlqvist, chairman of the nomination committee and appointed by Micael Bile with company, Andreas Eneskjöld, appointed by Andreas Eneskjöld with company, Johannes Wingborg, appointed by Länsförsäkringar Fondförvaltning AB (publ) and Mikael Borg, chairman of the board in Genova.
+The nomination committee’s term of office continues until a new nomination committee is appointed.

-Shareholders wishing to submit proposals to the nomination committee can contact the nomination committee by e-mail to valberedningen@genova.se or by mail to Genova Property Group AB, Att: the nomination committee, Smålandsgatan 12, SE-111 46 Stockholm, Sweden.
-In order for the nomination committee to constructively be able to address proposals received, proposals should be received no later than 31 January 2023.
+Shareholders wishing to submit proposals to the nomination committee can contact the nomination committee by e‑mail to valberedningen@genova.se or by mail to Genova Property Group AB, Att: the nomination committee, Smålandsgatan 12, SE-111 46 Stockholm, Sweden.
+In order for the nomination committee to constructively be able to address proposals received, proposals should have been received no later than 31 January 2024.

 Auditor

 The auditor shall review Genova’s annual financial statements and accounts, and the management of the Board and the CEO.
-At the 2019 AGM, Genova’s registered auditing firm (Ernst & Young) was re-elected.
+At the Annual General Meeting 2023, Genova’s registered auditing firm (Ernst & Young) was re-elected.

 Henrik Nilsson